CenturyLinkCloud/PublicKB/Servers/managing-and-controlling-costs-in-centurylink-cloud.md

 ### Overview

-CenturyLink Cloud provides several tools to enable customers to maximize the benefits of cloud computing.
+Lumen Cloud provides several tools to enable customers to maximize the benefits of cloud computing.
 This article will outline some of the controls available to minimize cost.
 These tools are: pausing, archiving, scheduled tasks, autoscale policies, time-to-live server settings, and dashboard estimates.

 ### Audience

-- CenturyLink Cloud Customers
+- Lumen Cloud Customers

 ### Reference Material